wescale/k8s-advanced-training/metrics/README.md

 The WordPress image accepts the database hostname through the environment variable WORDPRESS_DB_HOST.
 We set the env value to the name of the MySQL service we created: wordpress-mysql.

-Ensure everything is fine with
+Ensure everything is fine with:

 ```sh
 kubectl get deployment,pod,svc,endpoints,pvc -l app=wordpress -o wide -n wordpress && \